jhershberg/netvirt-ha-docker/README.md

 1. You must have docker installed
 2. pull the fedora image, `docker pull fedora:latest`
-3. You must have netvirt cloned and netvirt/karaf fully built (but not run)
+3. You must have your project cloned and project/karaf fully built (but not run)

 Note that all scripts must be run from the root directory of this project (where this README file is).

 ### Creating the containers

-1. Build the overlay mounts and docker image: `./build <path to your netvirt clone>`.
+1. Build the overlay mounts and docker image: `./build <path to your project clone>`.
+For OVSDB Southbound or HWVTEP the path should be '<path to ovsdb clone>/southbound|hwvtepsouthbound'.

    N.B. that running this script will remove and erase any mount directories from previous runs.
 If you want to save logs, copy them aside.